 Over time, my work evolved through training in psychology, including a British Psychological Society-accredited conversion course and an MSc in Applied Positive Psychology.
 I also gained experience within a coaching-led, high-end weight management clinic in London.

 Today, I work independently with a select number of clients through bespoke, psychology-led coaching programmes.
-Nutrition remains central, with precise, tailored nutritional guidance adapted to each client, within a broader framework of awareness, agency and sustained change.
-The work often extends beyond food itself, taking into account the wider context of each client’s life, including competing demands and pressures.
+Nutrition remains central, with precise, tailored nutritional guidance adapted to each client within a broader process of behavioural change and ongoing support.

 My practice is based in Marylebone and online.

-Further details on my qualifications and training can be found on my LinkedIn profile.
+Further details about my background and professional experience can be found on my LinkedIn profile.